Stockbrokers' Secrets: Financial Planning For Equity Compensation At IPO Companies

 Get ready for a roller-coaster ride!
 Your net worth may jump up and down by amounts greater than your annual salary as market volatility whips the stock back and forth.

 Recent billion-dollar IPOs are examples of the big payoff that many startup companies' employees have dreamed of since they joined their companies amid the volatile markets of the past decade.
-However, I recommend to my clients that they should prepare for unexpected twists—not every IPO company's stock price goes up as Twitter's did.
-At many high-profile IPO companies, the stock price has fallen below the IPO price.
+However, I recommend to my clients that they should prepare for unexpected twists—not every IPO company's stock price goes up.
+The stock price of many high-profile IPO companies actually fell below the IPO price during the period right after the company went public.
 Remember what happened with the $16 billion IPO of Facebook?
 There was what could only be described as hysteria, causing the price to plummet from its initial $38 to as low as $17.73 four months later.
 The stock took more than a year to recover.

 With your IPO company's stock price, you want to hope for the best but plan for the worst—especially considering the price has been bid up by venture capitalists ahead of the IPO.
 Don't assume further appreciation, and prepare for the possibility of a decline.